1924 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Week 1: Rollins

 At the "newly completed" Fleming Field in Gainesville the Gators rolled up a 77–0 score on the Rollins Tars.
 The game was played mostly in the rain.
 Every man on the Gator squad saw playing time.
 Owen Pittman scored three touchdowns; Tiny Chaplin, Ark Newton, Spic Stanley, and Bob Brumby scored two each, and Dick Brown scored one.
 Chaplin contributed a field goal.
 Newton had five extra points; Brown two, and Brumby one.

 The starting lineup for the Gators against Rollins: Todd (left end), Williams (left tackle), Norton (left guard), Cornwall (center), Goldstein (right guard), Davis (right tackle), Oosterhoudt (right end), Murphree (quarterback), Newton (left halfback), Brown (right halfback), Chaplin (fullback).

 Week 2: at Georgia Tech

 The Gators and Bill Alexander's Georgia Tech Golden Tornado fought to a 7–7 tie, the second tie with Tech in two years.